Last updated on February 19, 2026

 Worldslayer is sort of like Bearer of the Heavens on a stick.
 It’s a little more difficult to get off, requiring that you actually connect with a creature to trigger its effects.

 We’re starting to get closer to what we’re looking for with Obliterate.
-It hits less things than the previous two spells, but it specifically wipes out all artifacts, creatures, and lands.
-Land destruction being included in a permanent board wipe seriously sets back everyone at the table in a way creature wipes just don’t.
+This will miss on some key permanents some amount of the time, but hitting all artifacts, creatures, and lands is pretty wide coverage.
+Land destruction being included in a permanent board wipe seriously sets back everyone at the table in a way creature and nonland wipes just don’t.

 Decree of Annihilation